-10.6 Chairperson
+10.510.6 Chairperson

-- (a) The Chairperson of a Meeting shall be the Chairperson of the Board. - (b) If the Chairperson is unavailable, the Board shall appoint one of its number to chair the meeting in the Chairperson's absence. - (c) The Chairperson shall not have a casting vote in the case of an equality of votes.
-[Optional change see Part A of the Explanatory Notes]
+- (a) The Chairperson of a Meeting shall be the Chairperson of the Board. - (b) If the Chairperson is unavailable, the Board shall appoint one of its number to chair the meeting in the Chairperson's absence. - (c) The Chairperson shall not have a casting vote in the case of an equality of votes. - (d) Casting Vote: the chairperson of any AGM shall be entitled to a casting as well as a deliberative vote.

-10.7 Quorum
+10.610.7 Quorum

-(a) A quorum for a Meeting is 20 Active Grower Members present in person, by proxy or by participating in the Meeting by means of audio link, audiovisual link, or other electronic communication.
-[Optional change - see Part A of the Explanatory Notes]
+(a) Thirty-five (35)A quorum for a Meeting is 20 Active Grower Members present in person, by proxy or by participating in the Meeting by means of audio link, audiovisual link, or other electronic communication.

-10.8 Voting Rights - Active Grower Members only
+10.710.8 Voting Rights - Active Grower Members only

-- (a) Only Active Grower Members who are recorded in the Register of Members as at 5pm on the day before the date on which notice is given of a Meeting are entitled to vote at the Meeting. - (b) An Affiliated Member Organisation does not have voting rights on any matter. - (c) A Life Member does not have voting rights on any matter unless the Life member is also an Active Grower Member.
+- (a) Only Active Grower Members who are recorded in the Register of Members as at 5pm on the day before the date on which notice is given of a Meeting are entitled to vote at the Meeting. - (b) An Affiliated Member Organisation does not have voting rights on any matter. - (c) A Life Member does not have voting rights on any matter unless the Life from "35 members" to "20 Active Grower Members".
+The current quorum refers to "members" and so would include Affiliated Member Organisations and Life Members, even though they cannot vote.
+The new requirement is 20 voting members. member is also an Active Grower Member.